Port of Grimsby: The Old Dock (1796–1880)

 The dock had a depth of water of 18 ft reducing to 14 ft towards the town, and to 12 ft on the west branch of the dock (1846); silting required the dock to be periodically cleared, which had been done in 1826, by hand, and later in the 1840s by machine dredger of approximately 30 to 40 hp.
 Between 3 and 6 ft of mud was removed from the dock in 1826.

-After opening there was an initial growth of the town, but from 1811 to 1841 the rate of expansion was no different from the rest of Lincolnshire; the port lacked any rail connection until the 1840s.
+After opening there was an initial growth of the town when three streets, later renamed Victoria Street, Burgess Street and King Edward Street, were laid out parallel to the dock, but from 1811 to 1841 the rate of expansion was no different from the rest of Lincolnshire; the port lacked any rail connection until the 1840s.
 By the 1850s the dock was involved in trade with the Baltic region, including timber, deal, tar, seeds, bones, and iron.
 Dock fees were less than those in Hull.

-In 1869 the Great Grimsby Improvement Act allowed the land west of the Old Dock to be developed, and a bridge, known as Corporation Bridge, built across the dock.
+In 1869 the Grimsby Improvement Act 1869 (32 & 33 Vict. c. x) allowed the land west of the Old Dock to be developed, and a bridge, known as Corporation Bridge, built across the dock.
 The bridge was constructed by Head Wrightson and the Teesdale Ironworks to the design of Charles Sacre.
 The bridge was supported on concrete filled screw piles, with two spans of 24 ft and four of 36 ft.
 Situated between the two sets of spans was a horizontally turning swing bridge of 91.25 ft of asymmetric hogback plate girder design with a clear space when open of 45 ft.
 The bridge opened in 1872.